protontypes/open-sustainable-technology/README.md

 - [BEMRosetta](https://github.com/BEMRosetta/BEMRosetta) - Used to model hydrodynamic forces in offshore devices like ships, offshore wind platforms and wave energy converters.
 - [Capytaine](https://github.com/capytaine/capytaine) - A Python package for the simulation of the interaction between water waves and floating bodies in frequency domain.
 - [DOLPHYN](https://github.com/macroenergy/Dolphyn.jl) - Evaluates investments and operations across the bulk supply chain for electricity and Hydrogen including production, storage, transmission, conditioning, and end-use consumption.
+- [ocp](https://github.com/Open-Catalyst-Project/ocp) - Use AI to model and discover new catalysts for use in renewable energy storage to help in addressing climate change.

 ### Geothermal Energy
 - [pygfunction](https://github.com/MassimoCimmino/pygfunction) - An open source toolbox for the evaluation of thermal response factors of geothermal borehole fields.